 The CPEM-D is a 12-month, twelve-block training program in Emergency Medicine designed to provide fundamental knowledge in the practice of emergency care.
-The didactics will run on a weekly basis, one half-day a week.
-All didactic sessions will be open to those attendees of the CPEM-D program and will be taught by a combination of national and international faculty.
+The didactics run on a weekly basis, one half-day a week.
+All didactic sessions are open to those attendees of the CPEM-D program and will be taught by a combination of national and international faculty.
 Each block is 4-5 weeks long and is composed of lectures, case reviews, review sessions, journal club, and image review.
-Attendees will be evaluated by written examinations at six months and twelve months respectively.
-The initial course will run from July 2018-June 2019.
+Attendees are evaluated by written examinations at six months and twelve months, respectively, and there is an oral examination component to the final examination.
+The course launched July 2018, and as of March 2021, two cohorts have graduated from the program.

 - To encourage interest and participation in, and the knowledge of the practice of Emergency Medicine in Pakistan.